RoboticVisionOrg/carlie_docs/Carlie_Documentation/carlie_config_and_calibration.md

-# NightRider Config and Calibration
+# Carlie Config and Calibration

 ## Config Parameters
 The platform comes with some default parameters which set aspects such as acceleration and velocity limits.
 Fortunately these can all be easily changed through a YAML config file.
 The config file is located at **insert config file location**.
 In this file the config parameters/values will be commented out.
 You will need to uncomment them to override the defaults (the defaults are located at **file location**).
 To change the file: